Defining AggressionVISIT OUR SHOP

 Anger is often an emotion, individuals experience in response to a real or perceived loss of a possession, space, self-esteem, value or sense of entitlement.
 Whilst, in the early stages of normal development an individual may react by being physically aggressive as a reaction.
 Most individuals outgrow this kind of behaviour as they emotionally mature and develop more sophisticated language and problem solving skills, individuals with persistent aggression or with a diagnosis of Conduct Disorder (CD) do not.

 The Diagnostic and Statistical Manual of Mental Disorders 5th edition (DSM-5) [American Psychiatric Publishing (APA), 2013], is a handbook that is used by professionals around the world to diagnose mental disorders.
 The DSM–5 describes CD as a persistent and long term (chronic) pattern of very problematic behaviour in which there are serious violations of social norms and rules.
 The behaviour problems are associated with physical aggression directed towards people and/or animals, destruction of property, deceitfulness, or theft and/or serious violation of rules.
-In other words the individuals frequently and persistently is aggressive in situations where others of the same age would not respond aggressively.
-This disturbance in behaviour causes clinically significant impairment in social, academic, or occupational functioning (APA, 2013).
+In other words the individuals frequently and persistently aggressive in situations where others of the same age would not respond aggressively.
+Unless it’s solved with Positive Behavior Support Strategies, this disturbance in behaviour causes clinically significant impairment in social, academic, or occupational functioning (APA, 2013).

 DSM-5 (APA, 2013) describes the three subtypes of CD: